SkylineCommunications/dataminer-docs/srm/srm_getting_started/implementing_function_srm.md

 uid: implementing_function_srm
 ---

-# Implementing a function
+# Implementing virtual functions

 ## Creating profile parameters

-To manage the service flow, SRM will need to orchestrate one or multiple virtual resources, either ad hoc (with Resource Automation), or at the start and end of a booking (with Resource Orchestration or Service Orchestration).
+To manage the service flow, SRM will need to orchestrate one or multiple virtual function resources, either ad hoc (with Resource Automation), or at the start and end of a booking (with Resource Orchestration or Service Orchestration).
 Configurations will need to be applied at the start and stop of each booking, and for this purpose, you will need to add [profile parameters](xref:srm_definitions#profile-parameter).

 First, **for each virtual function** that you want to create, **identify the various configuration parameters** that will need to be orchestrated.
 Then make sure there is **a profile parameter for each of these parameters**.
 You can add these in the [Profiles module](xref:Configuring_profile_parameters).